eirikimrik/mealsappmobile/README.md

 - State management is handled using React Context
 - Navigation is managed using React Navigation

+### User stories

+-

 ### Class diagram

-The class diagram is available under /assets/diagrams/
+The class diagram is available under /assets/diagrams/.